 The last memorable time I was in the actual Emergency Room was in 2012.
 The nurse asked me to rate my pain… (oh, yippee).
 We know we are usually at a constant four.
 I haven’t seen Mr. Happy Face for over 20 years.
 So I said a “10”, and she asked if I was sure?
 I told her no, I’m probably more like a “13.”
 I explained the pain was really bad and that is why I was here in the ER with her.
 She just kept looking at me like I was speaking in tounges.
 (This is why I no longer go to the ER.
 When I need medical intervention for pain, my doctor just calls ahead and orders a bed for me and I am admitted.)

-I would suggest printing this out, putting it in your purse and making sure whenever you are asked to rate your pain, you do so off of this incredible chart.
+I would suggest printing this out and making sure whenever you are asked to rate your pain, you do so off of this incredible chart.
 To the brilliant person who came up with this chart, many thanks and I’d love to give you credit!
 Thank you!!!